-- -- Seven (7) farmers/ranchers using systems and practices of sustainable agriculture.
+-- Seven (7) farmers/ranchers using systems and practices of sustainable agriculture.
 Appointments should include farmers/ranchers representing Best Utilization of Biological Applications and representing Integrated Management Systems.
-Members shall be elected by the Council. - -- Three (3) nonprofit organizations with demonstrable expertise in sustainable agriculture.
+Members shall be elected by the Council.

+-- Three (3) nonprofit organizations with demonstrable expertise in sustainable agriculture.
 Appointments should include organizations representing Best Utilization of Biological Applications and organizations representing Integrated Management Systems.
-Members shall be elected by the Council. - -- One (1) agribusiness person with demonstrable expertise in sustainable agriculture.
-Member shall be elected by the Council. - -- One (1) member knowledgeable about sustainable agriculture and its impact on the environment and rural communities possessing quality of life expertise.
+Members shall be elected by the Council.

+-- One (1) agribusiness person with demonstrable expertise in sustainable agriculture.
 Member shall be elected by the Council.

+-- One (1) member knowledgeable about sustainable agriculture and its impact on the environment and rural communities possessing quality of life expertise.
+Member shall be elected by the Council.

+-- One (1) urban agriculture representative.
+The representative shall be a farmer with emphasis on urban production and community.
+Member shall be elected by the Council.

+-- One (1) military veteran representative.
+The representative shall be a farmer with emphasis on the intersectionality of military service, farming, and physical and mental health and wellbeing.
+Member shall be elected by the Council.

+-- One (1) equity, justice, and food sovereignty representative.
+The representative shall focus on farming and equity, food and nutrition access, land access, seed sovereignty, farmer and farmworker welfare, and the intersectionality of community wellbeing, justices, and food systems.
+Member shall be elected by the Council.

-- -- One member each from the following federal or state agencies.
-Members are appointed by the following respective agency or agency association: - USDA Agricultural Research Service - USDA National Institute for Food and Agriculture - US Environmental Protection Agency - USDA Natural Resources Conservation Service - State Agency representing sustainable agriculture - State Agricultural Experiment Stations-1862 Institutions - State Agricultural Experiment Stations-1890 Institutions - State Cooperative Extension Services-1862 Institutions - State Cooperative Extension Services-1890 Institutions - U.S. Geological Survey - National Agroforestry Center/USDA Forest Service
+-- One member each from the following federal or state agencies.
+Members are appointed by the following respective agency or agency association:

+- USDA Agricultural Research Service - USDA National Institute for Food and Agriculture - US Environmental Protection Agency - USDA Natural Resources Conservation Service - State Agency representing sustainable agriculture - State Agricultural Experiment Stations-1862 Institutions - State Agricultural Experiment Stations-1890 Institutions - State Cooperative Extension Services-1862 Institutions - State Cooperative Extension Services-1890 Institutions - U.S. Geological Survey - National Agroforestry Center/USDA Forest Service

-Total membership of the Administrative Council shall be twenty-three (23).
+Total membership of the Administrative Council shall be twenty-six (26).
 Other members may be appointed as deemed appropriate by the Council.